 Submitting one or two well-crafted entries is better than entering a number of categories half-heartedly.
 Unless you have the time to spend on entering lots of awards and lots of categories, consider which events will benefit your business most and then select the category or categories that you think you have the most chance of getting shortlisted for.
 Read the criteria carefully and make sure that you can demonstrate that you meet everything asked for.
-You can find a comprehensive list of awards events for NI businesses to enter here.

 3. Create Engaging Content